Manual Therapy | MCAS & Hypermobility Research | Patient Advocacy

 Why reference zebras?
 Here you go.

-But just as important is this: while hands-on bodywork is a great aid in the physical care of the body, it offers far more potential than what we can do together in an hour here and there.
-I see my most important role as that of a mirror on your physical structure, my second most important role as a teacher.
-How rare is the opportunity to work with someone who will reflect back in detail what they observe about the body and make that knowledge accessible so that we can turn it into the methods we need at home throughout the day to take care of ourselves well?
-Those are the resources I've found ultimately most potent in caring for myself and I aim to be one for you.
+While hands-on bodywork is a great aid in the physical care of the body, learning to bring it home offers far more potential than what we can do together in an hour here and there.
+My most important role is that of a mirror.
+My second most important role is as a teacher.
+How rare is the opportunity to work with someone who will reflect back in detail what they observe and make that knowledge accessible so that we can turn it into methods and strategy for constant application?
+Those are the resources I've found most potent in caring for myself, and I aim to share them with you.

-We can work with you clothed instead of modestly draped as is usual for bodywork.
+We can work with you fully clothed or modestly draped, as you prefer.

 We can send you home with loads of things to try so that you're not coming back as often.

-We can meet by video for an advocacy session.
+We can meet by video for advocacy session if that works better than coming in person.

 Light: Natural light is abundant.
-Artificial light isn't used during daytime hours.
-Lighting can be adjusted to your needs, but bring an eye-mask if you're sensitive to being in too much light generally.
+Artificial light isn't used in the workspace during daytime hours.
+Lighting can be adjusted to your needs somewhat, but bring an eye-mask or sunglasses if you're highly sensitive to bright light as we work under a window.

 Sound: The office tends to be very quiet.

-Odors and Chemicals: The acupuncturist in the adjoining offices uses moxa and infrequently liniments or essential oils.
-I occasionally use liniments or essential oils but can avoid them prior to your appointment if requested.
-The shared space and offices are cleaned mainly with gentle, natural cleaning products but occasionally other cleaning odors may be present.
+Odors and Chemicals: ADA guidelines now recommend keeping clinics scent-free.
+While I don't have full control of this space, I do my best to accommodate any needs that are brought up.
+The acupuncturist in the adjoining offices uses moxa and infrequently liniments or essential oils.
+I occasionally use liniments or essential oils as well, but can avoid them prior to your appointment if requested.
+The shared space and offices are cleaned mainly with gentle, natural cleaning products.